SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/system-info.md

 The best approach there is to query the database.
 The actual query varies based on the version of SonarQube and the database engine.
 Two queries are provided:

 * one query that counts LOCs across *all* projects
-& one query that filters out project branches (i.e. projects analysed with the `sonar.branch` parameter).
-However, this query is accurate only if projects with branches are also analysed once without sonar.branch.
+& one query that filters out project branches (i.e. projects analyzed with the `sonar.branch` parameter).
+However, this query is accurate only if projects with branches are also analyzed once without sonar.branch.

 **SonarQube LTS v5.6.x**